 About Us

-We’ve been producing world class wine grapes for almost 100 years
+We’ve been producing world class wine grapes for over 100 years

 If there’s one thing we’re proud of, it’s our heritage.
 Since 1922, we have worked with wine grape growers from all over the Riverland to consistently supply world class fruit and wine.